andy31lewis/brySVG/README.md

 Wrapper for SVG `svg` element.

 **Parameters:**
-`width, height`: NB these are the CSS properties, so can be given as percentages, or vh, vw units etc. (If you need the SVG attributes which are in pixels, call `canvas.setDimensions()` after creating the object.)
+`width, height`: NB these are the CSS properties, so can be given as percentages, or vh, vw units etc.
 `colour`: the background colour
 `objid`: the DOM id